frame-lang/frame-docs/advanced_frame/runtime.rst

     self.__compartment = next_compartment

 Finally, the kernel takes care of handling a forwarded event.
-As we aren't forwarding one, only this section applies to our demo:
+As we aren't forwarding one, only the following code applies to our demo:

 .. code-block::
-    :caption: todo
+    :caption: Kernel Enter Event Code

     if next_compartment.forward_event is None:
         # send normal enter event